 4. You Must Realise When It’s Time to Let Go

 As painful as it may sound, you just have to accept that not all relationships can be saved.
-In such cases, you may have to split with them or file a divorce.
-They may not take it lightly, so feel free to contact the authorities if you think it may get out of hand.

 Being in a relationship with a narcissistic person can be tricky.
 The amount of ego, arrogance, and verbal abuse is not something everyone wants to go through.
 If you can still tolerate it, you may set boundaries to try to make it work.
 However, once it gets out of hand, be sure to save yourself from further abuse and live a life free from stress and a selfish partner.